3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *Social Ecology and Communalism [by Murray Bookchin]

-*The Society of the Spectacle [by Guy Debord]
+*The Society of the Spectacle [by Guy Debord, translated and annotated by Ken Knabb]

 *In the Shadows of the American Century: The Rise and Decline of US Global Power [by Alfred W. McCoy]